 Benefits of Cafeteria Rules

 Establishing and enforcing cafeteria rules can have many positive effects on the school community.
-By promoting healthy habits and social responsibility, these rules can help create a safe and positive environment for students of all ages.
+They promote healthy habits and social responsibility, helping create a safe and positive environment for students of all ages.

 Promoting a Safe and Orderly Environment